hexxerrino/TypeJunkie/README.md

 I actually know some basic ReactJS but I decided to make the app just with vanilla JS just because I wanted to challenge myself.
 That's actually why I didn't use bootstrap and some other modules that would've made my life a bit easier.

+Please keep in mind that the app isn't 100% ready and there might be some bugs.

 Link for the app: https://type-junkie.herokuapp.com/